Skip to content

 13. In the event the Academic Appeals Group issues further advice that a case could be considered by an Academic Appeals Review Panel

-13.1 Where the Academic Appeals Group issues advice that an appeal could be considered further by an Academic Appeals Review Panel, the student must notify Governance and Secretariat Services whether they wishes to proceed with this in writing within 10 working days from the date of the Group’s decision, by email (sent to: appealsandcomplaints@glos.ac.uk) or by post to (addressed to: Academic Appeals, Governance and Secretariat Services, Academic Registry, University of Gloucestershire, Fullwood, The Park, Cheltenham, GL50 2RH).
+13.1 Where the Academic Appeals Group issues advice that an appeal could be considered further by an Academic Appeals Review Panel, the student must notify the Governance and Legal team whether they wish to proceed with this in writing within 10 working days from the date of the Group’s decision, by email to [email protected].

 13.2 No further documentation will be required from the student unless they feel that there is documentary evidence which would assist the Academic Appeals Review Panel.
 It is not normally possible to introduce new grounds for appeal at this stage, unless it relates to evidence that could not have been provided sooner e.g. a medical specialist’s report that was received after the student submitted their appeal.